jwulf/release-note-poc/README.md

 ####  2.4. <a name='BrokerwillnotstartwhenS3backupstoreconfiguredandcredentialsinAWSproviderchain'></a>Broker will not start when S3 backup store configured and credentials in AWS provider chain

-Due to a regression introduced in 8.1.9, when a broker has the (experimental) backup feature enabled and set to `S3`, if the S3 secrets are in the AWS provider chain, rather than environment variables, the broker will fail to start.
+Due to a regression introduced in 8.1.9, when a broker had the (experimental) backup feature enabled and set to `S3`, if the S3 secrets were in the AWS provider chain, rather than environment variables, the broker will fail to start.

 In this release, the breaking change has been fixed, and the broker correctly loads the secrets from the AWS provider chain in this case.